 Is Baldness Hereditary?
+Will you be bald if your father is?
 Everything you need to know about hair genetics and where does the bald gene come from!

 While women experience hair loss at some point in their life, men are at a higher and greater risk of going bald.
 For women, the primary reason is usually hair thinning and loosening which can be easily covered with long hair, not to mention the privilege of wearing wigs, changing the haircut or using hair accessories.
 However, men are different and when it comes to male baldness, there are not so many remedies.

 Throughout our article, we are going to break down these topics:

 If My Dad Is Bald Will I Go Bald?

 What is the baldness gene?
 “Does male baldness come from the mother's side?”
 “If my dad is bald will I be bald?”